eclecticlogic/pedal-dialect/README.md

 ## Release Notes

+### 1.2.0

+- Upgraded to support Hibernate 5.2.0.
+There is a breaking change in the UserType interface.

 ### 1.1.1

 - Fixed incorrect copy-command value when non-null custom value converted usign @Convert annotation results in null value.